Azem Alliance

 The Azem Alliance (تحالف عزم) is a political party in Iraq.
-It was founded by the Sunni businessman Khamis al-Khanjar and includes prominent Sunni figures, such as former parliament speaker Salim al-Jabouri, and former defence minister Khaled al-Obaidi.
+It was founded by the Sunni Arab businessman Khamis al-Khanjar and includes prominent Sunni figures, such as former parliament speaker Salim al-Jabouri, and former defence minister Khaled al-Obaidi.
 It is currently headed by Muthanna al-Samarrai.

 Electoral results

-They won 14 seats in the 2021 parliamentary election.
+The party won 14 seats in the 2021 parliamentary election.